alex-h-stone/recursive-file-hash-comparison/README.md

 #### Work item consumer

-Responsible for dequeuing Work Item messages from the queue.
+Responsible for consuming Work Item messages from the queue.
 Each Work Item is processed to produce a Hash Result which contains a variety of file meta-data including the hash of the file.